Dragon Force: So Long, Ultraman: Controversy

 During the unveiling of the movie, owner of the Ultra Series, Tsuburaya Productions, were not pleased on how the film ripped off the titular character, stating that "Our company is not at all connected [to this]" and that "The motion picture in question was made without our consent or supervision."
 Tsuburaya Productions President and CEO Shinichi Oka expressed his negative opinions over the film, saying that "This work has been produced without our permission or supervision.
 In addition, the usage of the Ultraman character image, etc., in this presentation has severely damaged the Ultraman brand, and is utterly unacceptable… We intend to take decisive measures, including legal action, against the Chinese company that made this announcement and the persons involved in the production of the film."
 Also, the film also contributes to the ongoing legal dispute between Tsuburaya, Sompote Sands, his company Chaiyo Productions and the companies producing the crossover film in China regarding the license of the Ultraman Franchise outside Japan.
 Controversy has reached through several Japanese news sites and tokusatsu fan sites with no lawsuits being filed.
 However, Tsuburaya announced in the light of the film's announcement that they will take BlueArc Animation, Le Vision Pictures, TIGA Entertainment, UM Corporation and Chaiyo Productions to court in the United States to determine who wins the rights to Ultraman.

 On November 20, 2017, through a Los Angeles court ruling by Judge Andre Birotte Jr, Tsuburaya won the lawsuit against Chaiyo and affiliate groups, which in turn banned the film to be released worldwide.
 Tommy Wang stated that they withdrew their lawsuit against them after the court ruling against Chaiyo, and that they will venture more into producing new Ultraman-related media alongside Tsubaraya in China.
 But in a report in NHK stated that Tsubaraya did not approve of these actions.
-But on April 18, 2018, the legal court came to a definite close where a final judgement states that the dispute and the document was deemed invalid, forbidding UMC, Chaiyo Productions and Blue Arc Entertainment to use the Ultra Series and all its related characters and forced them to pay Tsubaraya damages for its infringement of its rights.
-In June 2020, BlueArc lost once again to Tsubaraya in a court case in Shanghai district court, forcing BlueArc to pay more than $354,900 in damages.
+But on April 18, 2018, the legal court came to a definite close where a final judgement states that the dispute and the document was deemed invalid, forbidding UMC, Chaiyo Productions and BlueArc Animation to use the Ultra Series and all its related characters and forced them to pay Tsubaraya damages for its infringement of its rights.
+In June 2020,BlueArc Animation lost once again to Tsubaraya in a court case in Shanghai district court, forcing BlueArc Animation to pay more than $354,900 in damages.